How to Start an Ecommerce Business in 9 Steps (2022)

 - Email marketing: Email is a huge marketing channel for ecommerce businesses.
 You should choose an email marketing service that lets you create email popups, send abandoned cart emails, create welcome email series (that include discounts), and send targeted, image-rich marketing emails for holiday promotions.

 Paid Marketing Channels

-Paid marketing channels produce quick results, so they’re a popular choice for start-ups as well as large-budget businesses.
+Paid marketing channels produce quick results and make it easier to create a profitable online store, so they’re a popular choice for start-ups as well as large-budget businesses.
 While they provide quick online marketing wins, they typically have a lower ROI than free tactics (excluding affiliate marketing, which has a strong ROI).